fabian-sp/fabian-sp.github.io/_pages/about.md

 News
 ----------

+* December 2024: I will be at NeurIPS@Paris at Sorbonne.
 * July 2024: I successfully defended my PhD thesis!
 * August - October 2023: Visiting researcher at CCM, Flatiron Institute, New York City.
 * June 2023: Participated in the [ProbAI summer schol](https://probabilistic.ai/) in Trondheim, Norway.